tbxy09/diaodu_binpacking_reinforcement_solutions/README.md

 ```

-I thouhgt it is a great idea,how, here is the problem, np.idenity as dynamic created inside running it has the app exactly size APP_NUM=more than 9000 what I am thinking, why creating a np constant class, I thought it like a np constant value, but it is not
+I thouhgt it is a great idea,however, here is the problem, np.idenity as dynamic created inside running it has the app exactly size APP_NUM=more than 9000 what I am thinking, why keep creating np class(this cause my program extremely slow), I thought it like a np constant value, but it is not

 here is two examples,you can try

 2. another topic I want to share,is the gradient expoding and gradient vanish issue

-rewards = 0.1*1 the most effective one to solve the gradient explode the gradient will finally happen in my case, it almost same inp input,
+rewards = 0.1*1 the most effective one to solve the gradient explode the gradient explode will finally happen in my case, it almost same inp input,

 change the mid def -> as a moving step